03 Feb Discover What Yumaanda Gathering & Aboriginal Techno Is All About

-Tongberang’i Ngarrga Inc, meaning ‘born to dance’ in Woi wurrung language is a not for profit Aboriginal organisation with a unique and significant ethos.
+Tongberang’i Ngarrga Inc, meaning ‘born to dance’ in Woiwurrung language is a not-for-profit Aboriginal organization with a unique and significant ethos.

 Educating people about Aboriginal history and culture, strengthening cultural bonds and relationships, providing gathering places for us to connect with the land and each other.
 All of this important work is done through the mediums of electronic music and dance.

-In 2018 Tongberang’i Ngarrga Inc. were successful in receiving a small arts grant from Moreland City Council, which supported them to host their first public community gathering.
+In 2018 Tongberang’i Ngarrga Inc. was successful in receiving a small arts grant from Moreland City Council, which supported them to host their first public community gathering.

 Nestled between houses and local pools, along the Merri Creek in Coburg, Victoria, this free family event has run over two consecutive years and was recently awarded the ‘2019 Community Event of the Year’ with the next installation planned for March 2020.

 It was clear something truly special had been created and with a growing support base, whispers of a larger gathering started to creep through the grapevine.

 The Power of Humanity

 After a long and lengthy search, a location was secured to host the next installment of their community gatherings, and with only six weeks to pull it all together and powered 100% by volunteers,

 Yumaanda was born and this had to be seen to be believed.

 I am grateful for the opportunity to volunteer and be a part of the magic, Yumaanda means ‘to give’ in Taungurung language, a more appropriate name for a gathering I have not encountered.